japila-books/spark-sql-internals/docs/StaticSQLConf.md

 ## <span id="spark.sql.extensions"><span id="SPARK_SESSION_EXTENSIONS"> spark.sql.extensions

+A comma-separated list of **SQL extension configuration classes** to configure [SparkSessionExtensions](SparkSessionExtensions.md):

+1. The classes must implement `SparkSessionExtensions => Unit`
-A comma-separated list of **SQL extension configuration classes** that implement `Function1[SparkSessionExtensions, Unit]` used to configure Spark Session extensions.
-The classes must have a no-args constructor.
-If multiple extensions are specified, they are applied in the specified order.
-For the case of rules and planner strategies, they are applied in the specified order.
-For the case of parsers, the last parser is used and each parser can delegate to its predecessor.
-For the case of function name conflicts, the last registered function name is used.
+1. The classes must have a no-args constructor
+1. If multiple extensions are specified, they are applied in the specified order.
+1. For the case of rules and planner strategies, they are applied in the specified order.
+1. For the case of parsers, the last parser is used and each parser can delegate to its predecessor
+1. For the case of function name conflicts, the last registered function name is used

 Default: `(empty)`